-Each candidate will be allowed some time to prepare the reading passage (approx. 140-160 words) which will be taken from modern French.
+The reading passage (approx. 140-160 words) will be taken from modern French.
 The objective of this exercise is to test the candidate's articulation of French linguistic sound and French prosody in a context.

 Dialogue (45 marks)

 The conversation exercise is made up of two components: free conversation and a dialogue based on the text set in the syllabus.